wetryingtodorock/getblock-docs/en/rpc-service/fuse/json-rpc/fuse_eth_getTransactionByBlockHashAndIndex.md

 ---
-title: fuse:eth_getTransactionByBlockHashAndIndex \[POST\]
+title: fuse:eth_getTransactionByBlockHashAndIndex - Fuse Network
-description: Returns information about a transaction by block hash and transactionindex position.
+description: Example code for the fuse:eth_getTransactionByBlockHashAndIndex json-rpc method. Сomplete guide on how to use fuse:eth_getTransactionByBlockHashAndIndex json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters